Search

 photo by Peter Crosby

 Once the washed wool was dry, we used brushes called “carders”, which have little metal spikes, to get all the hairs in the same direction.
 Then, we used a drop spindle and a spinning wheel to spin the carded wool into yarn.
-For dye, we harvested goldenrod flowers, boiled them, added alum as mordant, put the yarn in, and it turned bright yellow!
-This fall, I’m going to use the yarns I made to knit my first-ever homemade beanie and keep my head warm during my first winter in the Northeast.
+For dye, we harvested goldenrod flowers, boiled them, added alum as mordant, put the yarn in, and the yarn turned bright yellow!
+This fall, I’m going to use the yarns I made to knit my first-ever homemade beanie, to keep my head warm during my first winter in the Northeast.

-But off-grid farm life, at least in my experience, wasn’t just about making your own stuff and growing or raising your own food.
+But off-grid farm life, at least in my experience, wasn’t just about making your own stuff and growing your own food.
 It was also, and to a greater extent, about community.
+There were only seven of us, all relying on each other to do our parts to keep the farm running, and sometimes it was hard work.
+So the moments where we could relax and simply enjoy each other’s company were that much sweeter.
 Every Friday night, we’d have music night.
-We’d gather around a blazing bonfire under the twinkling stars, with someone on the guitar and someone on the fiddle, while the rest of us laughed trying to remember the words to old folk songs, or making up our own verses as we went.
+We’d gather around a blazing bonfire under the twinkling stars, with someone on the guitar and someone on the fiddle, while the rest of us laughed trying to remember the lyrics to old folk songs, or making up our own verses as we went.

-For some music nights, we’d have guests over and they’d bring their instruments or lead us in rounds.
-As we sang in rounds and the melodies and harmonies started to align, it felt like we were all one voice, one vibration, one being— pure magic.
-Friday nights were the best.
-To top it off, we’d have peppermint tea (brewed with leaves we harvested in the garden), a slice of pie right out of the bake oven, and the best night’s sleep after a long week of working on the farm.
+For some music nights, we’d have neighbors or friends from out of town and they’d bring their instruments or lead us in rounds.
+As we sang in rounds and the melodies and harmonies began to align, it felt like we were all one voice, one vibration, one being— pure magic.
+Friday nights on the farm were my favorite.
+To top it off, we’d have peppermint tea (brewed with leaves we harvested in the garden), a slice of apple or blueberry pie right out of the bake oven, and the best night’s sleep after a long week of work.
 It was one of the most satisfying feelings ever.

 photo by Peter Crosby

 Being in community is also work.
-I came to the farm not knowing anyone there, and had to quickly adapt to living and working with totally new people, in a totally new environment, through a totally new lifestyle.
+I knew this from previous co-living experiences (I lived in co-ops during and after college), but I came to the farm not knowing anyone there, and had to quickly adapt to living and working with totally new people, in a totally new environment, through a totally new lifestyle.
 It was a challenge, at times, to navigate the group dynamics, different communication styles, and the ever-shifting balance between self-care and collective care.
-I learned so much about myself and how important it is for me to be a part of a community that’s rooted in collaboration, support, accountability, learning, growth, and healing.
+I learned so much about myself through this experience; I came to deeply appreciate how important it is for me to be a part of a community that’s rooted in collaboration, support, accountability, learning, growth, and healing.

-There was one day in particular that shifted my perspective a lot.
+There was one day in particular that shifted my perspective a lot, and reinforced the importance of community for me.
 We had just gotten back to the farm from the local K-12 school, where we were volunteering to teach the kids more about plants, soil, gardening, and naturalist observation.
 The sky had been tinted orange all morning, and it was only getting worse.
-In fact, it had started the evening before, when we noticed the sun was turning red as it was setting.
+In fact, it had started the evening before, when we noticed the sun turning red as it was setting.
 I and two of the others in the farm crew are from California, so our minds immediately went to wildfires.
-But instead of listening to our intuition, we waved it off and reassured ourselves: “no way, we’re nowhere near anywhere that’s burning…”
+But instead of listening to our intuition, we waved it off and reassured ourselves: “No way… We’re nowhere near anywhere that’s burning…”

-The next day, after getting back from the school, I was starting to get a headache and sore throat, and we finally thought to check the AQI.
-It was 160— way higher than the average 10 or 20 you see in rural upstate New York; we should’ve been wearing N95’s, indoors and out.
-Then, it hit me: the rainstorms we’d been having were part of larger weather systems, that brought the smoke from the wildfires in the West over to us on the East Coast.
+The next day, after getting back from the school, I was starting to get a headache and sore throat, and we finally thought to check the air quality index.
+The AQI was 160— way higher than the average 10 or 20 you see in rural upstate New York.
+We should’ve been wearing N95 masks, indoors and out.
+Then, it hit me: the rainstorms we’d been having were part of larger weather systems, that brought the smoke from the Western wildfires over to us on the East Coast.
 Of course… The climate is global.
 The climate emergency is global.
 It’s happening everywhere; there’s no escape.

-I knew this fact, mentally, but I didn’t feel the full weight of it, emotionally, until that day.
+I knew this fact, but I didn’t feel the full weight of it, emotionally, until that day.
 I thought of the kids we’d just been with at the school.
-They have to grow up in a world that’s becoming increasingly unhealthy and unsafe.
+I thought about how they have to grow up in a world that’s becoming increasingly unhealthy and unsafe.
 They have to grow up in an era that is literally “code red for humanity”.
-Overwhelmed with grief and despair and anguish, I let the tears flow, and the rest of the group witnessed me and held me.
+In that moment, I was overwhelmed with grief and despair and anguish.
+I let the tears flow, and the rest of the group witnessed me and held me.
 It opened up an important conversation: “How do we adapt?”; “How do we build resilient communities?”; “How do we support each other through this?”

-One of the ways we as humans can do all of that is by coming together to demand better from our institutions and advocate for the brighter future we want to build.
-So, that’s what we did: the farm crew went to a climate action in Newburgh, NY, where a fracked gas power plant has proposed expansion, in violation of the state’s new climate law.
+One of the ways we as humans can do all of that is by coming together to demand better from our institutions, and advocate for the brighter future we want to build.
+So, that’s what we did: the farm crew made the trip to a climate action in Newburgh, NY, where a fracked gas power plant was proposing expansion, in violation of the state’s new climate law.
 We showed up with local residents and folks from all over the Northeast to protest fracking and pollution, and emphasize a just transition to 100% clean, renewable energy.
 Nearly a hundred people of all ages and backgrounds paddled out onto the Hudson River in canoes and kayaks, singing and chanting for climate justice.

+I’ll never forget the feeling of being out on the water that day; I felt the raw power of a community rising up for what’s right, and I was a part of it.
+And it made me reflect on how climate change is already happening; I was already seeing it.
 Our rapidly changing climate impacts every aspect of life, every sector of the economy, and farming is no exception.
-Some weeks, we would go visit and work on another small family farm nearby, to get a sense of their operation and hear about how they’re dealing with the challenges they face, which include impacts from climate change, as well as debt, labor shortages, regulatory hurdles, and other difficulties.
+Some weeks, the farm crew would go visit and work on another small family farm nearby, to get a sense of their operation and hear about how they’re dealing with the challenges they face, which include impacts from climate change, as well as debt, labor shortages, regulatory hurdles, and other difficulties.
 I also learned more about farmworkers’ rights and the campaigns & resources in that fight.

 photo by Peter Crosby